 Summary of the Chase Sapphire Preferred Benefits

-The Chase Sapphire Preferred is wildly popular with travel enthusiasts because of its 50,000-point signup bonus and $0 introductory annual fee.
-But, the party doesn’t have to stop after the first year.
+The Chase Sapphire Preferred® Card is wildly popular with travel enthusiasts because of its 60,000-point signup bonus (you can earn 60,000 points by spending $4,000 on purchases in the first 3 months of account opening – worth $750 in travel!).
 You’ll get the most value from the flexible redemption options and the trip protection benefits can also justify your annual fee if a wrench gets thrown in your travel plans.

 - Chase Sapphire Preferred Benefits